BaptisteGirard/hotchocolate/website/src/docs/hotchocolate/defining-a-schema/extending-types.md

 We could start adding our GraphQL concerns to this type directly.
 But often, we want to keep our entity clean from any graph concerns.

-To replace the `TrackId` with a field `Track` that returns the `Tack` object we could do the following.
+To replace the `TrackId` with a field `Track` that returns the `Track` object we could do the following.

 ```csharp
 [ExtendObjectType(typeof(Session))]